Titan Fitness Multi Grip Bar

 - Knurling is too passive.

-My bar is the improved version 2 of the Titan Fitness Multi Grip Bar which featured welded end caps but offers little in the way of other improvements.
+My bar is the improved version 3 of the Titan Fitness Multi Grip Bar, which features welded end caps but offers little in the way of other improvements.

-The neutral trips on the Titan Fitness Multi-Grip Bar V2 are spaced 20 and 28-5 inches apart and I mainly use these grips for bench presses and for some rows when placing the barbell over my row bench or when performing standing rows.
-I find the width between the bars is not so large as to interfere with my standing rows which is a nice additional part of the bars build factor.
+The neutral trips on the Titan Fitness Multi-Grip Bar V3 are spaced 20 and 29 inches apart, and I mainly use these grips for bench presses and for some rows when placing the barbell over my row bench or when performing standing rows.

-One nice feature of the Titan Fitness Multi-Grip Bar V2 is that the 50mm sleeves easily fit Olympic weights and with 14 inches of loadable space, adding the weight you need should be simple.
-I did notice a very tight fit when I first started using my bar but within a few weeks, my Rogue Color Echo Bumpers slid on much easier than they had previously.
+One nice feature of the Titan Fitness Multi-Grip Bar V3 is that the 50mm sleeves easily fit Olympic weights and, with 14 inches of loadable space, adding a lot of weight is possible.
+I noticed a very tight fit when I started using my bar, but within a few weeks, my Rogue Color Echo Bumpers slid on much easier than they had previously.